RedeDAMA/RedeDAMA.github.io/_pages/about.md

 ### *About us*

 Rede DAMA (Dinâmica Ambiental da Mata Atlântica- Atlantic Forest Environmental Dynamics) is a network of researchers united to understand the complex dynamics of the Atlantic Forest, one of the most biodiverse ecosystems on the planet.
+This network creates an interface for sharing data and metadata and establishes core research priorities focused on collaborative thinking and investigating the Atlantic Forest.

 ### *Our goal*